noyandey88/collaborative-task-management/README.md

 ## Features

-Our app boasts a wide array of features designed to streamline your task management:
+The app boasts a wide array of features designed to streamline your task management:

 - **Effortless Task Management:** Seamlessly create, edit, and delete tasks to keep your to-do list in check.